-The Clarence Brown Theatre and the Ula Love Doughty Theatre have a rich history of providing fine classical and contemporary Theatre.
-Additionally, the Lab Theatre in the Clarence Brown houses productions selected for students.
+The Clarence Brown Theatre and the Ula Love Doughty Theatre have a rich history of providing fine classical and contemporary theatre.
+Additionally, the Carousel and Lab Theatres house productions selected to emphasize training and student opportunities.
 For the undergraduate major, the program and opportunities are unique.
-The major is a general Theatre major (BA, Theatre), based in the liberal arts curriculum.
-Our belief is that the best Theatre artist is one who is exposed to a broad range of disciplines.
-In addition to the undergraduate program, UT is home to a professional faculty and staff as well as a professional (MFA) training program in Acting, Costume Design, Lighting Design and Scene Design.
+The major is a general theatre major (BA, Theatre), based in the liberal arts curriculum.
+Our belief is that the best theatre artist is one who is exposed to a broad range of disciplines.
+In addition to the undergraduate program, UT is home to a professional faculty and staff as well as professional (MFA) training programs in Acting, Costume Design, Lighting Design and Scene Design.
 Undergraduate students often perform alongside seasoned professionals, gaining unique insights into the workings of the national theatre community.
-The productions at UT are selected with great care in order to serve all students and resident professionals.
-Historically, undergrads have filled over 50% of acting roles on the stages of the UT Theatre and the opportunities for gaining technical production experience are even greater.
+The productions at UT are selected with care in order to serve all students and resident professionals.
+Historically, undergrads have filled over 50% of acting roles on the stages of the UT theatre, and the opportunities for gaining technical production experience are even greater.

 Performing at UT

 CBT Season Shows.
 Auditions for most Clarence Brown Theatre shows, including the LORT (professional) shows and university shows will be held at the beginning of each semester.
 The requirements for every audition vary, and may require prepared monologues, prepared music, readings from the script, improv, or dance.
 The department encourages all actors to have at least 1 classic, 1 contemporary dramatic, and 1 contemporary comedic monologue prepared, as well as 16 – 32 bars of a song from the musical theatre repertoire.